joaovff/cryptocurrency/README.md

 - In case there is an issue obtaining cryptocurrency data, a countdown will be shown with the error message, this indicates when the page will refresh automatically.

 ![alt text](error.png)

+## Demo

+The demo can be accessed through this link: `https://crytptocurrency-tracker.netlify.app`